 Pai Plong Beach

-This is my favorite beach easily accessible from the mainland.
-By easily accessible, I mean you still have to take a little stroll through the jungle and climb a shit ton of stairs.
+Pai Plong Beach is my favorite beach that is easily accessible from the mainland.
+By easily accessible, I mean you still have to take a little stroll through the jungle and climb a ton of stairs.
 Once you get through the brief uphill hike in the blistering heat, you’ll be ready for a swim and Pai Plong is a dope place for just that.